edelvarden/material-fox-updated/README.md

 ### Manual Customization

-You can set pre-installed color presets by following the steps below:
+You can use some customization options.

+To set preference:

 1. Go to `about:config`
-2. Create a custom boolean preference, just type the preference name and click the plus button, for example `userChrome.github-theme-colors`
+2. Create a custom boolean preference, just type the preference name and click the plus button, for example `userChrome.default-theme-colors`
 3. Restart Firefox to apply changes

-To disable, search by name and remove the preference
+To disable, search by name and remove the preference:

+1. Go to `about:config`.
+2. Search by name and remove the preference.

 #### Available preferences